$0 Queensland Foster Care Quick-Start Checklist

 What Licensed Care Services Are Required to Provide

-One area where carers frequently feel let down is the 24-hour crisis line.
+One area carers should clarify is after-hours crisis support.
 Some agencies staff this with on-call caseworkers who can respond meaningfully to a crisis; others route calls through general helplines where the person on the other end has no knowledge of your situation.
 Before selecting an LCS, it is worth asking directly: what happens if I have a crisis at 2am on a Sunday?

 Making a Complaint About the Department or Your LCS